ductienmt/ductienmt/README.md

 # 💫About Me :
 WELCOME TO MY PAGE 👋👋👋

 My name is Duc Tien.
-I'm Fullstack Developer, currently intern at Wisdom Robotics.
+I'm Fullstack Developer.
 I'm interested in the following topics: AI, Website and Mobile App

 ## 🌐Socials